About the Mississauga Academy of Medicine

 Associate Dean, Medical Education (Regional)

 Dr. Alison Freeland joined the Faculty of Medicine at the University of Toronto in June 2015.
 Prior to this role, she held academic positions at the University of Ottawa and served as the Associate Chief of Psychiatry for the Royal Ottawa Mental Health Centre.
-Dr. Freeland currently holds the position of Vice President of Education at Trillium Health Partners, a large community hospital that offers acute care and specialized regional services to people living in Mississauga.
+Dr. Freeland currently holds the position of Vice President of Quality, Education & Patient Relations at Trillium Health Partners, a large community hospital that offers acute care and specialized regional services to people living in Mississauga.
 As Associate Dean, Medical Education (Regional), she works with the medical education team at the Mississauga Academy of Medicine, where 216 medical students from U of T are based.
 She is an Associate Professor at the University of Toronto.

 UTM Campus & the Terrence Donnelly Health Sciences Complex

-Current MAM students have exclusive 24/7 access to the MAM space within the Terrence Donnelly Health Sciences Complex (HSC) at the UTM campus.
+Current MAM students have 24/7 access to the MAM space within the Terrence Donnelly Health Sciences Complex (HSC) at the UTM campus.

 The HSC is equipped with state of the art videoconferencing technology.
 Lectures are delivered across a multi-site environment.
 Most rooms are available for student use when not being used for curriculum – this enables participation in club events held at the St. George campus without travel.
 To support our students academically, lectures that are video-conferenced are available online within 24 hours of delivery.